luk3yx/minetest-flow/README.md

 This API should only be used when necessary and may have breaking changes in the future.

-Some APIs in other mods, such as sfinv, expect formspec strings, you can use this API to embed flow forms inside them.
+Some APIs in other mods, such as sfinv, expect formspec strings.
+You can use this API to embed flow forms inside them.
 To use flow with these mods, you can call `form:render_to_formspec_string(player, ctx, embedded)`.